justynjen/Justynjen/_posts/2018-04-23-pinterest-for-business---how-pinterest-can-help-you-grow.md

 Then you need to set up the right boards for your business

-&nbsp;

 ![](/uploads/screenshot-38-1.png)

-&nbsp;

 After that you should sign up for [Tailwindapp](https://www.tailwindapp.com/i/justynjen) and use it to your advantage!
 I usually am pinning at least 20-25 times a day!

-&nbsp;

 ![](/uploads/screenshot-40.png){: srcset="/uploads/screenshot-40.png 504w, /uploads/screenshot-40@2x.png 1008w"}

-&nbsp;

 The next thing to do is just be putting out new pins constantly.
 Like I said above, I usually put out 20 pins a day at least.

 Another important thing to do is create multiple pins for every product and post that you have.

-Lastly, make sure that you have analytics setup for your website so that you can track all of your growth.&nbsp;
+Lastly, make sure that you have analytics setup for your website so that you can track all of your growth.

 With all of this, you should see a serious change in your business and Pinterest traffic in just a matter of weeks!